noiz23/programer2/README.md

     some of the instance variables used in equals(). public String toString() returns any String.

-    For enum types, can have instance variables.
+    Enum types, can have instance variables.
 The constructors are required to be private or package private.

     The Java compiler allows methods to be overridden in subclasses if certain rules are followed: a method must have the same signature, be at least as accessible as the parent method, must not declare any new